 You know your child best but provided they are not displaying one of the three COVID-19 symptoms, they can attend school with a cold.

 A new continuous cough is one of the main symptoms of COVID-19.
-The whole household should isolate, and you should have your child tested if they have a continuous cough.
+You should have your child tested if they have a continuous cough.
 A continuous cough means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual).

 A high temperature is one of the main COVID-19 symptoms.
-If your child had a temperature, even if with no other symptoms, the whole household should isolate for 14 days and you should have your child tested within 5 days from the onset of symptoms.
+If your child had a temperature, even if with no other symptoms, you should have your child tested and they should self-isolate until the result is returned.